Competing outside the norm

 Fencing at the USA Fencing Junior Olympic Championship, junior Kevin Callahan competes against his opponent in hopes of a victory.
 Photo Credit: Donald Callahan

-by Christine Nappi, Staff Writer
+by Christine Nappi, Copy Editor

 The sport with swords, better known as fencing, is uncommon at most high schools yet students still partake in the non-traditional sport.